We Tested More Than 40 Vacuums to Find the Best for Air Quality, Mobility Issues, and Pet Hair

 Key Specs

-- Vacuum type: Bagless, cordless, upright
+- Vacuum type: Bagless cordless upright

 - Filter type: 5-stage HEPA filtration

-- Capacity: 0.75 L
+- Capacity: 0.75 liters

 - Special features: Three suction settings, two accessories, self-standing, LED lights

-The Levoit LVAC-300 is a cordless, bagless vacuum that is both convenient and effective.
-“It makes it super easy to clean up pet hair,” says Alexandra Klausner, “and being cordless makes it easy to port around.”
+The Levoit LVAC-300 is a bagless cordless vacuum that is both convenient and effective.
+“It makes it easy to clean up pet hair,” says Alexandra Klausner, “and being cordless makes it easy to port around.”
 According to the Levoit website, the device features a powerful motor capable of up to 12,000 sweeps per minute, which enables it to vacuum floors just as effectively as corded or canister vacuums.

 The vacuum has three different settings: Eco for hard floors, Mid for low-pile carpets, and Turbo for high-pile carpets.
 It also comes with two accessories: a crevice tool and a mini motorized upholstery brush.
 Its slim profile makes it easy to assemble, store, and maneuver, too.
 It uses five-stage HEPA filtration to trap dust and allergen particles.
 Additionally, it’s self-standing and features LED lights mounted near the roller to help you see dust and dirt.